 - Grade 8 Science and Food Design students visit May Farm to examine the long term viability of organic farming.

 Community Service is also an important component of the student experience at SSIS.
 Students work to support groups within Suzhou, China and beyond.
-Students can participate in many and varied activities including volunteering at an orphanage in Suzhou, fundraising for scholarships for Chinese migrant children to attend school, working with children as part of the Vasfontein Community Transformation project in South Africa, and coordinating the in-school recycling programme.
+Students can participate in many and varied activities including volunteering at an orphanage in Suzhou, fundraising for scholarships for Chinese migrant children to attend school, and working with children as part of the Vasfontein Community Transformation project in South Africa.
+Learn more